TheEugeniaKim/viagogo-interview-task/README.md

 Tell us about the possible reasons that the filter your implemented in part 2 did not help the customer experience.
 What could you change to improve the filter experience, and why do you think it would be better for the customer?

 There are many other attributes that a user might want to filter out for their event searches.
-For example, they may want to filter for a weekend evening, price, or specific dates.
+I noticed in the eventlist object that For example, they may want to filter for a weekend evening, price, or specific dates.
 They also may want to sort rather than filter because it's easier to compare events side by side.

-In the AdvancedFilter.js file there's a button which I believe should either open up modal with the filter options.
+In the AdvancedFilter.js file there's a button which I believe should either open up modal with the additional filter options.
 I noticed that the viagogo site actually takes it to another page.
-I would implement react router to have the clicked event send the user to an advanced filter page.
+If I were to do it the way the website looks, I would implement react router to have the clicked event send the user to an advanced filter page.
+I would reuse the View component again and build the advanced filter component to render side by side with the View.
+The AdvancedFilter component would be one very large form that would affect additional filters in state.
+I would then conditionally render the event cards in the View component depending on what attributes were filtered in the AdvancedFilter form that I would build.

-I used redux in my code because eventually the Advanced Filter option would cause state to become difficult to manage depending on the number of filters we wanted to give the user.
+I used redux in my code because eventually the Advanced Filter option would cause state to become difficult to manage depending on the number of filters we wanted to make available to the user.
+However, I could also build this without using redux and simply pass state down through props.